-- communication problems – in expressing themselves or understanding what others are saying
+- Communication and interaction- in expressing themselves or understanding what others are saying

-- medical or health conditions – which may slow down a child’s progress and/or involves treatment that affects his or her education.
+- Sensory and/or physical needs – Which may slow down a child’s progress and/or involves a treatment that affects their education.

 Children make progress at different rates and have different ways in which they learn best.
 Teachers at KES take account of this in the way they organise their lessons and teach - using a range of strategies to ensure all students can access the curriculum.
 Children making slower progress or having particular difficulties in one area may be given extra help or different lessons to help them succeed.

-KES has two Special Educational Needs Co-ordinators (SENCOs) who are responsible for the management of provision and /or support for identified pupils with SEN. They work closely with a team of dedicated SEN staff to support teachers and enable them to provide appropriate provision for children in their class with SEN.
+KES has two Special Educational Needs Co-ordinators (SENCOs) who are responsible for the management of provision and /or support for identified pupils with SEN. They work closely with a team of dedicated SEND staff to support teachers and enable them to provide appropriate provision for children in their class with SEND.

-The school makes provision in accordance with the Code of Practice (2014), the SEND and Disability Act (amended 2001); Index for Inclusion (updated 2001) the Discrimination and Disability Act (2006), the Children & Families Act (2014).
-KES’s SEN policy and practice aim to reflect these principles.
-The school’s SEN policy can be found in the School’s Policies and Procedures section on this website.
+The school makes provision in accordance with the Code of Practice (2015), the SEND and Disability Act (amended 2015); Index for Inclusion (updated 2016) the Discrimination and Disability Act (2010), the Children & Families Act (2014).
+KES’s SEND policy and practice aim to reflect these principles.
+The school’s SEND policy can be found in the School’s Policies and Procedures section on this website.